-The history of tiny Amador City mirrors the boom-bust-boom cycle of many Gold Country towns.
+The history of tiny Amador City (population 200) mirrors the boom-bust-boom cycle of many Gold Country towns.
 With an output of $42 million in gold, its Keystone Mine was one of the most productive in the Mother Lode.
 After all the gold was extracted, the miners cleared out, and the area suffered.
-Amador City now derives its wealth from tourists, who come to browse through its antiques and specialty shops, most of them on or just off Highway 49.
+Amador City now derives its wealth from tourists, who come to browse through its antiques and specialty shops.

 Not everyone has the courage to explore these macabre destinations.
 Do you?More